ericjin1206/Past-Demo/README.md

 - **Machine_Learning**: Machine learning demos in Python.
 - **Regression_Analysis**: Python and R files for regression analysis.
 - **SQL**: SQL demonstrations for dimensional modeling.
+- **RAG**: a multimodal 10-K analysis system with a RAG pipeline for efficient querying